LukeShortCloud/rootpages/markdown/openstack.md

     * `--nodes config/nodes/<CONFIGURATION>.yml` = Specify the configuration that determines how many Overcloud nodes should be deployed.
     * `-p` = Specify a Playbook to run.
     * `--release` = The OpenStack release to use.
 All of the available releases can be found in the GitHub project in the "config/release/" directory.
 Use "trunk/`<RELEASE_NAME>`" for the development version and "stable/`<RELEASE_NAME>`" for the stable version.
-    * `--retain-inventory` = Use the exisitng inventory.
+    * `--retain-inventory` = Use the existing inventory.
 This is useful for managing an existing TripleO-Quickstart infrastructure.
     * `--teardown {all|nodes|none|virthost}` = Delete everything related to TripleO (all), only the virtual machines (nodes), nothing (none), or the virtual machines and settings on the hypervisor (virthost).
     * `--tags all` = Deploy a complete all-in-one TripleO installation automatically.
 If a Playbook is specified via `-p`, then everything in that Playbook will run.
     * `-v` = Show verbose output from the Ansible Playbooks.